contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/swarm.md

 ```

-You can run containers and attach them to contiv networks or endpoint groups just like before.
+You can run containers and attach them to Contiv networks or endpoint groups just like before.

 ```
 $ docker run -itd --net web.contiv-net ubuntu bash f291e269b45a5877f6fc952317feb329e12a99bda3a44a740b4c3307ef87954c
 ```
-Here, `docker run` happens against the swarm cluster.
-Swarm schedules the container to one of the nodes and netplugin on that node sets up the networking and policies just like before.
+Here, `docker run` executes against the swarm cluster.
+Swarm schedules the
+container to one of the nodes, then `netplugin` on that node sets up the
+networking and policies just like before.